influxdata/influxdb-client-js/README.md

 ## ToDos

 - this documentation
-- serialization of query results
-- add limited buffer for write retries / RX.js
 - all APIs (generated)
 - implement transport for both node and browser, fetch API?
+- serialization of query results
-- monorepo with yarn, separate examples/experiments
+- monorepo with yarn, separate examples
-- browser client howto
+- browser client

 ## Usage